IluvatarLabs/iluvatarlabs.github.io/_posts/2025-11-11-elastic-speculation.md

 Large language model inference is fast enough to demo and slow enough to hurt.

-Speculative decoding is an incredibly effective strategy for speeding up inference: a smaller draft model proposes multiple tokens, a larger target model verifies them, and we commit the accepted prefix and discard the rest.
-Implementations like EAGLE in vLLM already make this practical and widely used.
+Speculative decoding[^speculative] is an incredibly effective strategy for speeding up inference: a smaller draft model proposes multiple tokens, a larger target model verifies them, and we commit the accepted prefix and discard the rest.
+Implementations like EAGLE[^eagle] in vLLM[^vllm] already make this practical and widely used.

 However, two parts of this pipeline are still potentially inefficient: